xspired01/general/implicitCoercion.md

 # Plus operator can also do this
 ## Number conversion

 However, the `+` operator can also convert strings to numbers.
+In the MDN documentation, this is called the [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators#Increment](unary plus operator (+)).
+This is where the plus sign precedes its operand and converts it to a number.

 For example, `5 + + '5'` will produce `10`.
-The extra plus operator converts the string '5' to a number and adds the two numbers.
-Reverse the order and put the string first `"5" + + 5`, the plus operator will convert the number to a string and add two strings, resulting in `"55"`.
+The unary operator converts the string `'5'` to the number `5` and adds the two numbers, resulting in `55`.

+However, you can also convert a number into a string with the unary operator.
+In this operation, `"5" + + 5`, the unary operator will convert the number `5` to a string and add two strings, resulting in `"55"`.

 The implicit conversion of another `+` operator can be a double-edged sword.
 It cuts both ways and can produce unintended results.
 Especially with typographical errors.